bucs110fall2023/final-project-happyme/README.md

 1. Start menu
 2. Moving character
-3. Interact with objects/exhibits
+3. Interact exhibits
 4. Pop up screens with information
-5. Ending menu
+5. End Screen

 ### Classes

-- << You should have a list of each of your classes with a description >>

 Player
  A circle that the user can move by clicking on the up, down, left, and right keyboard keys